Advertising network: Online ad networks and advertising publishers

 Most online ad-network platforms offer website owners and marketers to signup as advertising publishers.
 Publishers can then display ads shared by the advertising network and the revenue is shared between both the advertising network and publisher.
 When the beginners could not pass through the minimum criteria for publishing advertisements, ad placement services could ban the publisher for not fulfilling the requirements.
-Some networks demand strict terms and conditions while there are other ad publishing alternatives some times commissions vary on what sells otherwise user still to earn a good commission when one matches the criteria, the publisher is allowed to display and share ads provided by the platform to earn a good revenue.
-Getting approved as a publisher to the best advertising platform is a thorough process.
-Websites with a clean interface, more traffic and engagements are preferred to be selected as ad network publisher by the advertising platforms.
+Some networks demand strict terms and conditions while there are other ad publishing alternatives times commissions vary on what sells otherwise user still to earn a good commission when one matches the criteria, and the publisher is allowed to display and share ads provided by the platform earns a good revenue.
+Getting approved as a publisher of the best advertising platform is a thorough process.
+Websites with a clean interface, more traffic and engagements are preferred to be selected as ad network publishers by the advertising platforms.